 Why should I pursue a Master’s Degree?

 A Master’s degree can do a few things for you and your career.
-First, it can give you credentials that will help you move forward into management or “expert” status within your organization that may open up career advancement opportunity and increase earning potential.
+First, it can give you credentials that will help you move forward into management or “expert” status within your organization that may open up career advancement opportunities and increase earning potential.

 Second, it can facilitate a career change, if you’re looking to pivot your career in a different direction.